At the Full Council Meeting on Tuesday 1 October 2019, the following motion was adopted:

 - The impacts of climate breakdown are already causing serious damage around the world.

 - Limiting Global Warming to 1.5°C (Intergovernmental Panel on Climate Change, October 2018) may still be possible with ambitious action from national and sub-national authorities, civil society and the private sector.

 - Commits to a declaration of a ‘Climate Emergency’ with the aim of becoming a carbon neutral organization by 2030.

 - Welcomes the declaration by Wokingham Borough Council of a ‘Climate Emergency’ and will actively participate in the creation of the Borough-wide climate change strategy to ensure Woodley Town Council is fully engaged in its creation for the benefit of its residents.

 - Will explore, with all parts of the community, the development of a local action plan in support of, and to complement, the Borough Council’s climate change strategy plan for those parts relevant to Woodley Town.”

 Since declaring a climate emergency in October 2019 Woodley Town Council has embarked on an ambitious plan to become a carbon neutral organisation by 2030.

-This is a great start but we still have much to do.
-We are developing a Climate Emergency Plan, which will identify specific measurable targets and will link in with the work being carried out by Wokingham Borough Council and other town and parish councils across the Borough.
+To manage our plan we have developed a Climate Emergency Action Plan, which identifies specific measurable targets and links in with the work being carried out by Wokingham Borough Council and other town and parish councils across the Borough.